PM Modi interacts with President Biden and other world leaders at G20 Summit | Politics

 ''On the sidelines of the @g20org Rome Summit, PM @narendramodi interacts with various leaders,'' the PMO said in the tweet.

-In the pictures, Modi is seen walking with Biden in a half embrace, apparently sharing light chitchat.
-The two leaders are seen as happy to be in each other's company.
+In the pictures, Modi is seen walking with Biden in a half embrace, apparently sharing a light chitchat.
+The two leaders are seen happy to be in each other's company.

 Biden hosted Modi at the White House on September 24 for their first in-person meeting.